Should vs. Could vs. Need vs. Must: Explained in English

 FAQs

-Q2: What is the difference between “must not” and “don't have to”?
+Q: What is the difference between "must not" and "don't have to"?
+A: Must not = not allowed.
+Don't have to = optional.

-Q4: Which is more polite for requests, “can” or “could”?
+Q: Which is more polite for requests, "can" or "could"?
+A: Could is more polite and softer than can.